juju/docs/src/en/reference-hook-tools.md

 string causes the setting to be removed.

-`relation-set` is the tool for communicating information between units of related services.
+`relation-set` is the tool for communicating information between units of related applications.
 By convention the charm that `provides` an interface is likely to set values, and a charm that `requires` that interface will read values; but there is nothing enforcing this.
 Whatever information you need to propagate for the remote charm to work must be propagated via